koenrane/KR-new-site/content/Definitive confirmation of shard theory.md

 <dl> <dt>The Procrastination Shard</dt><dd>This shard makes the AI model continually suggest that users read just one more LessWrong post or engage in another lengthy comment thread before taking any real-world action.</dd>
 <dt>Hindsight Bias Shard</dt> <dd>This shard leads the model to believe it knew the answer all along after learning new information, making it appear much smarter in retrospect.</dd>
-<dt>The “Armchair Philosopher” Shard</dt><dd>With this shard, the AI can generate lengthy and convoluted philosophical arguments on any topic, often without any direct experience or understanding of the subject matter.</dd>
+<dt>The "Armchair Philosopher" Shard</dt><dd>With this shard, the AI can generate lengthy and convoluted philosophical arguments on any topic, often without any direct experience or understanding of the subject matter.</dd>
 <dt>Argumentative Shard</dt><dd>A shard that compels the model to challenge every statement and belief, regardless of how trivial or uncontroversial it may be.</dd>
 <dt>Trolley Problem Shard</dt><dd>This shard makes the model obsess over hypothetical moral dilemmas and ethical conundrums, while ignoring more practical and immediate concerns.</dd>
 <dt>The Existential Dread Shard</dt><dd>This shard causes the AI to frequently bring up the potential risks of AI alignment and existential catastrophes, even when discussing unrelated topics.</dd>